Karcoolka/Recipe-Roulette/README.md

 🎉 Welcome to RecipeRoulette! 🍳🥂

-Thanks for checking out our project, where cooking meets adventure! 🚀
+Thanks for checking out my project, where cooking meets adventure! 🚀

 ### How to Get Started 🛠️